ucsb-cs8/w20/_lab/lab04.md

 A Caesar cipher is one of the simplest and most widely known encryption algorithms.
 In this algorithm, each letter of the plaintext is replaced by a letter some fixed number of positions later in the alphabet.
 For example, with a shift number of 4, A would be replaced by E, B would become F, and so on.
 Later in this step, you will figure out how to write a decryption algorithm for the Caesar cipher.

-Note that for this algorithm to work, the letters of the alphabet (and any other characters that should be allowed in the plaintext), as well as their order, must be fixed.
+Note that for this algorithm to work, the letters of the alphabet (and any other characters that should be allowed in the plaintext), as well as their order, must be fixed and the same for both encryption and decryption.
 For example, if you encrypt with the 26 letter English alphabet and decrypt with the 27 letter Spanish alphabet (including ñ), you won't get the correct decrypted plaintext back.

 Also note!
 Our version of the Caesar cipher has a twist: the binary key.
 Read on...